What RMIS Platforms Track and How Data Turns Decision-Ready

 More specifically, a mature RMIS environment typically tracks the following with precision:

-However, keep in mind this is operational control, not decision intelligence.
 The distinction matters because the two serve different stakeholders.
-A claims manager needs operational control.
-A CFO presenting the total cost of risk to the board needs decision intelligence.
-The data model supporting each of those conversations is fundamentally different.
+A claims manager relies on operational control.
+A CFO presenting the total cost of risk to the board relies on decision-ready data.
+The structure required to support each of those conversations is fundamentally different.

 A RMIS is doing exactly what it was designed to do.
-The issue is that governance expectations have shifted.
+As expectations have expanded, the requirements placed on the data have expanded with them.

 How RMIS Data Supports Program-Level Visibility